Read Raising Concerns online

 - Financial or material abuse

 - Modern slavery

 Immediate concerns about abuse or neglect should be dealt with under local safeguarding procedures first.
 For more information about this, please see your local safeguarding policies and the further reading section.

 We recognise that it is not always easy to report concerns.
 You may not know how to, or you may worry that you are being disloyal, or fear reprisals from your employer’s reaction.
 It may also be particularly difficult for those of you who work and live in remote and small communities.
 However, the health and wellbeing of the people in your care must always be your main concern.
 Raising your concern early can prevent minor issues becoming serious ones, and so protect the public from harm and improve standards of care.
-If you are not sure how this guidance applies to your situation, or if you want some confidential advice before you raise your concern, or at any stage during the process, we recommend that you get advice from your professional body, trade union or the independent whistleblowing charity Public Concern at Work (PCaW).
-PCaW provides confidential advice to employees who witness wrongdoing or malpractice in the workplace and who are not sure whether or how to raise their concern.
+If you aren’t sure how this guidance applies to your situation, or if you want some confidential advice before you raise your concern, or at any stage during the process, we recommend that you get advice from your professional body, trade union or the independent whistleblowing charity Protect, which provides confidential advice to employees who witness wrongdoing or malpractice in the workplace and who aren’t sure whether or how to raise their concern.

 Professional bodies and trade unions can play a vital role in offering local support and guidance to staff who have concerns about any part of their work, including fears about patient or client care.
 They can also raise matters formally with your organisation on your behalf and can access other forums within your organisation.
 Raising a concern can often seem isolating and intimidating - having this support can help you to meet your professional standards with more confidence.

 Your role in raising concerns

 1 As a nurse, midwife or nursing associate, you have a professional duty to report any concerns from your workplace which put the safety of the people in your care or the public at risk.